 - Limit employees’ access to contemporary leave conditions such as natural disaster leave and domestic violence leave.

-Teachers and support staff working in three of the Carinity Education schools (Brisbane, Gladstone, Hervey Bay) will commence protected industrial action from 22 November, including a stop work on 29 November.
+Teachers and support staff working in three of the Carinity Education schools (Brisbane, Gladstone, Hervey Bay) commenced protected industrial action from 22 November, with a stop work planned for 29 November.

-Mr Pascoe said Carinity Education employees had been left with no option but to take the action in light of the employer’s “take it or leave it” position on proposals which would create second-tier teachers in Carinity Education schools.
+Mr Pascoe said Carinity Education employees had been left with no option but to take the action in light of the employer’s “take it or leave it” position.

-The protected industrial action will commence from midday Wednesday, 22 November and will include:
+The protected industrial action started on Wednesday, 22 November and includes:

 - A ban on employees attending meetings of staff.